joaolrpaulo/WorldEdit/documentation/STAKEHOLDERS.md

 ## Users

 This stakeholder is made by a group of users that are part of communities like, [Bukkit](http://dev.bukkit.org) and [Forge](http://files.minecraftforge.net/).
 These last two, are the important part that create the bounds between minecraft and plugin loading.
-Both create the required environment to load mods/plugins into the client.
+Both conceive the required environment to load mods/plugins into the client.
 In our case, WorldEdit makes world management easy, like plug & play.
 It’s also [part of the Bukkit community](http://dev.bukkit.org/bukkit-plugins/worldedit/), along with lots of other plugins.
 WorldEdit, however, implements a clever project structure that molds into being multi-platform using adapters.